 The Council of Constantinople was convened by the Byzantine Emperor Justinian I (483-565), in fact by his wife Theodora (497-548), co-regent of the Eastern Roman Empire (with Justinian I).
 One of their intransigently pursued goals was the eradication of paganism by any means and the forced Christianization of the masses.

-The decisions of this Council met with great resistance, but by the Third Council of Constantinople, most of the opponents were (convinced) to accept them.
-But some evidence of the pre-existence of the soul was omitted, it is still found in the Gospels accepted by this council.
+The decisions of this Council met with excellent resistance, but by the Third Council of Constantinople, most opponents were (convinced) to accept them.
+But some evidence of the soul’s pre-existence was omitted.
+It is still found in the Gospels accepted by this council.

 How many bishops were present at the Synod of Constantinople?